tunaphish/blog/content/notes/inbox.md

 Toxoplasma theory

-# joji yeah right - day in the life of a software developer who's languishing

-I'mma fuck up my life.
-I remember I had this idea a while. the song seems like it's talking about just self destructive hedonism.
-I focused on the fuck up my life part though.

-okay I just read the genius lyrics and he's talking about people who don't really vibe with each other and just hang out because... it's beneficial. the specific situation he was in was having a bunch of money and girls just dancing with him because of that but they don't fuck with him and he though, fuck it who cares.

-kind of like how a lot of people feel about their job. they don't care about the job. the mission. they out here trying to get paid. and in the end they engage with self destructive behavior. it's a pseudo vlog in this way. pseudo documentary.

-the fruitless effort of climbing the social ladder. of making more money. and not being any happier.

-thinly veiled sadness.

-## scripting

-starts off with a conversation and black screen.

-> "yeah...
-I'm going to take it... we're leaving."

-cuts to a music montage with joji's yeah right playing in the background.

-coding and developing. drinking coffee.

-zoom in's on my stock and bank account.

-gaining weight. articles about tech fucking shit up.

-> "yeah I stayed up til 2am last night writing this thing..."
-> "why."

-dancing and shit. zooms in on my eyes and I'm fucking crying.

-> "yeah idk man...
-I'm pretty tired"
-> from what you sit in a fucking chair all Day
-> cuts out to me pushing the button my automous standing desk
-> "actually motherfu-"

-tiktok or youtube format?

-scene of me eating the bts meal, mcdonalds. before I moved to the city.
-I thought why would anyone ever eat fast food when they live in the city. surrounded by all these beautiful options. but this.. tastes like homes. the suburbs.
-It's not even cheaper. this shit is fucking 12 dollars.

-cuts back to song. vibing. coffee coding. constant head shaking back and forth while I'm doing shit.

-coffee counter

-promo scene
-"I got promoted? nice..."

-contact scene
-ay do you have a contact from the "blaksjdflashdf blurring" team? yeah can you contact smeckledorf? nah that dude's gone. he got pipped

-BACK TO THE MOTHAFUCKING music

-cuts a little bit later. ah sweet he's at apple now.

-days til retirement - 847
-days til you can live your real life

-go to sleep, video starting to end
-(SEV 2, GET YOUR ASS UP)
-IMMA FUCK UP MY LIFE on the way down the stairs.

-GET THAT MF BAG BAYBE.
-I'm doing this for a better life and my life sucks.

-for anyone seeing this.. this is a joke

 # Strength Goals
 If I am consistent with linear progression I can think about moving off of this program like 10 months out... (current date july 1st 2021) If I am consistent. with deadlift being the biggest laggard.
 I do see myself stalling on upper body lifts twice causing me to have to switch off for upper body but continue down linear progression for lower body.